GabeScott/standard-works-vault/General Conference/1997 October - Drawing Nearer to the Lord.md

 # Drawing Nearer to the Lord

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 1997 General Conference*

+>*God is our Father, who watches over His kingdom.
+Jesus is the Christ, whose name this Church bears.
+He stands at its head.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1997/10/drawing-nearer-to-the-lord?lang=eng)